isomerpages/moe-peicaisec/_student-services/Direct School Admissions.md

 <p>The UGs develop our students’ leadership potential in various ways.
 Our UG students are regularly given opportunities to lead, which in turn developing them into independent and confident leaders of character. </p>
 </td>
 <td width="53%">
-<p>Students applying should have relevant experience which could include the following:</p>
+<p>Students applying should have:</p>
 <ul>
-<li>represented at school or national level or relevant external organisations in performances</li>
+<li>attained a minimum conduct grade of “Very Good”</li>
 <li>participated in SYF (Drama) Arts Presentation</li>
-<li>attended drama-related enrichment classes</li>
+<li>attained a proven and sustained record of playing key leadership roles in their respective CCAs in primary school</li>
+<li>active involvement in school level projects or community level programmes or project</li>
 </ul>
 </td>
 </tr>